Do Cruise Ships Run Out of Food?

 To support that scale, ships load large amounts of fresh produce, meats, seafood, dry goods, and frozen foods before departure.

-Food storage areas on cruise ships are carefully designed to keep ingredients fresh throughout the sailing.
+Food storage areas are designed to keep ingredients fresh throughout the sailing.

 What Happens If One Item Runs Out